SOLAR POWER 101 FAQ: INTRODUCTION

 HOW DOES SOLAR POWER WORK?

 The Sun itself is the greatest energy source in the solar system.
 The total radiant flux (power output) of the Sun is about 3.8x1026 joules per second.
 Earth’s energy usage on average is about 3.9x1020 joules.
 So the Sun’s energy output in a second is almost exactly 1,000,000 times greater than all of Earth’s energy consumption in an entire year.
 The way solar power works is through photovoltaic (PV) conductors that are usually placed on the roof of the house facing the Sun.
 These conductors, also known as solar panels, soak up photons from the Sun as direct current (DC) energy.
 These photons are then converted to AC (alternating current) energy, which is used to power all the electrical appliances and devices in your home or business.
 If your solar power generation system (SPGS) produces more solar energy than you actually use, it feeds back into the electricity grid for use at a later time, so nothing is wasted.
-Many utility companies also pay back for overproduction in the form of Solar Renewable Energy Credits (SRECs), so not only can you become energy independent and save a fortune over time, but you can also get paid for the work of the Sun through your solar panels.
+So not only can you become energy independent and save a fortune over time, but you can also get paid for the work of the Sun through your solar panels.

 HOW IS A SYSTEM PRICED?